FalconJ/LoL-Subreddit-Browser/README.md

-#Reddit Browser with Node.js and Twilio
+#League of Legends Subreddit Browser with Node.js and Twilio

 This is the example code for a SMS app that allows you to text a phone number and see a list of top posts on Reddit!